rssalessio/data-poisoning-linear-systems/README.md

 ## Requirements

-To run the examples you need the following libraries: `numpy scipy cvxpy dccp momentchi2 torch matplotlib`
+To run the examples you need the following libraries: `numpy scipy cvxpy dccp momentchi2 torch matplotlib`.
+See also the requirements file `requirements.txt`.

 ## Input poisoning attack